learn-co-curriculum/ruby-methods-readme/README.md

 ## Code Challenge II: defining a method that does math

 Define a method called `calculate_sum` that adds two numbers, `7` and `3` and returns their sum.
-Refer back to the earlier lesson on simple math if you get stuck.
 Then, invoke your method.

+**Top-Tip:** Ruby can do math!
+To add two numbers, just use the `+` or "addition operator" like this: `num1 + num2`.
+More on doing math in Ruby in the upcoming unit.

 ~~~ruby